Last Updated on April 19, 2025

 One of the most recognizable aspects of the minimalist lifestyle is decluttering, but it’s more than just throwing things away—it’s about being mindful of what you keep.
 Begin by assessing your current living space and ask yourself:

-Begin with simple categories like kitchenware, clothing, and books.
-As you get up to speed, go for bigger spaces like your living room or garage.
-Remember that everything you own should make you happy or have a purpose when choosing what to keep.
+Start with basic categories such as kitchenware, clothing, and books.
+As you become more organized, consider moving to larger spaces, such as your living room or garage.
+Remember that everything you own should either bring you happiness or serve a purpose when deciding what to keep.

 It’s acceptable for the decluttering process to take time.
 You don’t have to finish it all at once.
 You can go through it at your own pace, room by room or drawer by drawer.
 This bestselling book is a go-to guide for decluttering.
 It aligns perfectly with the message of reducing possessions and living mindfully.